danyabaron/visual-gen/README.md

 # Project Summary / How to Run

 This project is exploring how generative imaging AI interprets human emotions.
-The pictures produced can be viewed in the video at the project website.
+The pictures produced can be viewed in the video in the README below, and at the project website.
 Website can be found at: https://danyabaron.github.io/visual-gen/

 # Tools Used